-Information is now available about the transportation routes for the 2020-2021 academic year.
-The updated lists can be found at this link: https://marshall-k12.wvnet.edu/boe/marshall-county-schools-bus-routes/ or in the Links tab under Transportation at the top of this page.
-Click on the bus number to download a schedule.
-Please note there are time changes.
-If you’re not sure…Read More
+Information is now available about the transportation routes for the 2022-2023 academic year.
+The list can be found here: http://marshall-k12.wvnet.edu/boe/marshall-county-schools-bus-routes/ or under the Links tab at the top of this page.
+Click on Transportation and then Bus Routes.
+Choose a bus number to download a schedule.
+If you’re not sure what bus your child should…Read More

 It is the educational mission of Cameron High School in cooperation with the community of Cameron to provide the environment, knowledge, and experiences, that will enable students to develop mentally, physically, morally, socially and spiritually to become productive citizens in a technological society.